ace-lectures/re18-agile/tutorial/_preparation.md

 git version 2.15.2 (Apple Git-101.1)
 ```

-You have to cline this repository on your computer:
+You have to clone this repository on your computer:

 ```
 azrael:~ mosser$ git clone https://github.com/mosser/agile-tutorial.git